 Stucco a Masonry or Concrete Wall

-1. To apply stucco to an existing brick, block, or concrete wall, first brush a concrete bonding agent onto the wall, then allow it to dry completely.
+1. To apply stucco to your existing brick, block, or concrete wall, first, brush a concrete bonding agent onto the wall, then allow it to dry completely.

 2. After the bonding agent has been allowed to dry, the stucco can be applied directly to the wall.
 The application of the stucco should begin with a scratch coat, a 1/4" to 1/2" layer of mortar, which is applied directly to the structure and allowed to slightly harden.